brentxphillips/CSRMP/README.md

 # Sector Code Classifier

-Humanitarian organizations use **sector codes** to classify aid activitis.
+Humanitarian organizations use **sector codes** to classify aid activities.
 This project will undertake to build a **Sector Code Classifier** able to assign sector codes to aid activities based mainly on activity description information.
-The project will partner with two connected projects: [one]() and [two]()
+Two child-projects link to this project: [Description Dataset]() and [Purpose and Activity Dataset]().